core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Example ## {#sec-cross-proxies-example}

-The examples in this section build on {{sec-workflow-example}}, with the difference that the origin client C is an HTTP client and the proxy P is an HTTP-CoAP cross-proxy.
+The examples in this section build on {{sec-workflow-example}}, with the difference that the origin client C is an HTTP client and the proxy P is an HTTP-to-CoAP cross-proxy.
 The examples are simply illustrative and are not to be intended as a test vector.

 The following is an example of unicast group request sent by C to P. The URI mapping and notation are based on the "Simple Form" defined in {{Section 5.4.1 of RFC8075}}.